dxos/dxos/docs/design/halo-spec.md

   b.
 A hash of the Space public key is used as a discovery key (or topic) to locate other peers that belong to the Halo.
   c.
 HaloSpace credential is created and signed by the identity key.
 It links the space key with the identity.
 5. Device keypair is generated.
 AuthorizedDevice credential is created.
-7. Optional IdentityInfo message can be written to set the profile information, such as username.
+7. Optional IdentityProfile message can be written to set the profile information, such as username.
 6.  **NOTE**: The identity private key is only used to generate the HALO.

 #### 4.1.4.
 Device Authorization and Authentication